Skip to Main Content

 • $5,000 property damage liability per accident

 Whether carrying PIP coverage or the liability minimums, it is important to remember only purchasing the minimum coverage is more likely to result in a higher risk of out-of-pocket expenses.
-For instance, if you purchase the $5,000 in medical benefits coverage, this may not be enough to cover expenses for multiple injuries for you and your passengers.
+For instance, if you purchase the $5,000 in medical expense benefits coverage, this may not be enough to cover expenses for multiple injuries for you and your passengers.
 Additionally, purchasing the minimum would not provide any additional financial protection if you are out of work due to the injuries sustained.

 While drivers looking for cheap Pennsylvania car insurance may want to select limited tort since it tends to reduce the premium drastically, it may be beneficial to speak with a licensed agent before doing so.